10 Tips for good health

 There are lots of easy ways to help to keep your brain alert as you get older.
 Certain foods can help to increase your brainpower, as well as simple activities such as doing a crossword or quiz, reading a book or having a lively debate! .

 Visits to the Dentists and Opticians become more and more important as you get older.
 Your eyesight and dental health can sometimes be the first indicator of more serious health problems, such as diabetes, so it’s a good idea to get them checked as often as possible.
+There are also a number of cancer screening and sexual health checks available.
 Request a healthcheck; for more information visit the NHS Healthcheck website

 Sometimes people are reluctant to visit the doctor and often hope that symptoms will just ‘go away’.
 It may be because they are worried about wasting their doctor’s time or because they are putting their aches and pains down to ‘old age’.
 Don’t hesitate to make an appointment if you are feeling unwell.